Let's stop #DirtyKenya from being one of the filthiest countries in the world!

-We have also managed to conduct specialized public sensitization campaigns in five Kenyan towns of Limuru, Githogoro, Kilifi, Naivasha, and Bisil and Ngong in Kajiado.
+We have also managed to conduct specialized public sensitization campaigns in several Kenyan towns of Limuru, Githogoro, Kilifi, Naivasha, Bisil, Ngong, Bulbul, Mathare, Dagoretti, Kayole, Makadara among others.
 These campaigns have been followed by major cleanups where thousands of volunteers and hundreds of organizations have participated.
-Our projects have also involved children under the age of thirteen who participate in a Clean Up Kenya clinic and football tournament which we organize after every cleanup.
+Our projects have also involved children under the age of thirteen who participate in a Clean Up Kenya sanitation clinic and football tournament which we organize after every cleanup.

 We have also written to over 1000 organizations operating in Kenya asking them to join our campaign with several hundreds joining us in projects we have held across the country.

 As an indication of the magnitude of our work, we were hosted in early 2017 at the United Nations Environment headquarters in Gigiri, Nairobi, where we got a chance to address dozens of UN employees.
 Following this visit, UN Environment and UNESCO led the larger UN family in partnering with us in the Naivasha project which came on the heels of the 2017 World Water Day.
 Together, the UN family sent over 150 volunteers to the project where over 1500 persons participated in cleaning seven official sites around Lake Naivasha area.
 A total of 34 other local organisations including Kenya Wildlife Services Training Institute and several horticultural farms also participated.